AlIsTeR-RlG/CUDA-Histogram-Coursework/README.md

 ## Key implementation details

-**Parallel reduction** — both the min and max kernels use a tree-based shared memory reduction.
+**Parallel reduction**: both the min and max kernels use a tree-based shared memory reduction.
 Each block reduces its chunk of the input to a single value in shared memory, and the kernel is invoked iteratively until a single value remains across all blocks.

-**Shared memory histogram** — rather than having every thread atomically increment the global output histogram directly (which would cause severe memory contention at scale), each block maintains a private histogram in fast on-chip shared memory.
+**Shared memory histogram**: rather than having every thread atomically increment the global output histogram directly (which would cause severe memory contention at scale), each block maintains a private histogram in fast on-chip shared memory.
 Threads update this local copy with `atomicAdd`, and only once per block is the result merged into global memory.
 This reduces the number of expensive global atomic operations from O(N) to O(grid_size × 512).

-**Error handling** — every CUDA API call is wrapped in error checking that prints a descriptive message and exits cleanly on failure.
+**Error handling**: every CUDA API call is wrapped in error checking that prints a descriptive message and exits cleanly on failure.

 ## Requirements